ecdg/sentimental/README.md

 1. **Marioless**

-   Takes user input as pyramid's height and forms one side of a pyramid.
+   Takes user input as pyramid's height and forms one side of a pyramid with spaces and hashes in accordance to the given height.

    [Documentation](https://docs.cs50.net/2019/x/psets/6/sentimental/mario/less/mario.html) for [marioless.py](https://github.com/emilyd17/sentimental/blob/master/sentimental/marioless.py)